Menopause Life Insurance And How To Get Cover

 Much like pregnancy, menopause can induce changes that, once they settle down and your body adjusts, can disappear.

-If you apply for life insurance coverage when experiencing these problems, they will negatively impact your life insurance.
 If you wait a bit, you will still need to report that you had them, but recovering from them will help make your case for lower premiums.

 In the vast majority of cases, a life insurance claim is only made by your beneficiary after your passing.
-You aren’t generally the person making the claim on your own life insurance cover.

-However, there are some circumstances where you may be able to make a claim while you’re still alive, receiving your payout early so that you can help prepare for your own end-of-life care or funeral preparations and take steps to arrange the protection of the money for your beneficiary.
+You may receive your payout early so that you can help prepare for your own end-of-life care or funeral preparations and take steps to arrange the protection of the money for your beneficiary.

 For example, you might have a young child and want to protect them with your payment via a trust rather than just giving the money to them; that can potentially be done with a payout early while you’re still alive.

 The primary reason why you can make a claim early is if you’re diagnosed with a terminal illness and, despite modern medical science, you don’t have much time left.
-Terminal cancer and other illnesses are the most common cause of this early claim being accepted.

-Unfortunately, as much as menopause often includes a variety of symptoms that make you feel like you’re dying, you aren’t actually dying, and menopause isn’t a terminal illness
+Unfortunately, as much as menopause often includes a variety of symptoms that make you feel like you’re dying, you aren’t dying, and menopause isn’t a terminal illness

 Therefore, using menopause as the basis for a life insurance claim isn’t going to work.
 You would file the paperwork, the insurance provider would ask why, you would respond with menopause, and they would deny the claim.